 - 1 teaspoon agave nectar or honey

-- 1/8 cup each: fresh mint leaves, fresh cilantro leaves and fresh basil leaves roughly chopped
+- 2 tablespoons fresh mint leaves, roughly chopped

 In a small mixing bowl, combine the lime zest, lime juice, and agave or honey.
 Then slowly add the oil, whisking constantly.
 Season to taste with salt and pepper.